[Super Easy!] Auto-fill addresses using YubinBango.js

 There are four key points to keep in mind when implementing this:

-1. Specify "h-adr" as the class of the form tag.
+① Specify the class "h-adr" for the form tag.

-2. Specify "Japan" as the "p-country-name" class element within the form.
+② Specify "Japan" for the element with the class "p-country-name" within the form.

-3. Specify "p-postal-code" as the class of the form where the postal code is entered.
+③ Specify the class "p-postal-code" for the form where you enter the postal code.

 And when I entered a postal code into the sample form I created, the results were as follows!